Ocracoke Island Fishing

 - (252) 588-0450

-Enjoy a day on the water with Captain Steve Wilson on his 26-foot, custom-built center-console boat Dream Girl.
+Enjoy a day on the water with Captain Steve Wilson on his 28-foot, custom-built center-console boat Dream Girl.
 Captain Steve is a U.S. Coast Guard Master and has been operating fishing charters in Ocracoke for more than 20 years.
-Whether you are a beginner, advanced fisherman or just looking for a fun family adventure, there is somthing for everyone on board the Dream Girl.
-Enjoy catching cobia, red drum, Spanish mackerel, blues, sea bass and many more.
+Whether you are a beginner, advanced fisherman or just looking for a fun family adventure, there is something for everyone on board the Dream Girl.
+For inshore trips, enjoy catching cobia, red drum, Spanish mackerel, blues, sea bass and many more.
+When you go offshore, you’ll go after dolphin, wahoo, tuna and billfish.
 All bait, tackle and fish cleaning are included.
 You’ll find Captain Steve and the Dream Girl at the Anchorage Marina.
 Call to book your fishing charter.

 - 205 Irvin Garrish Highway, Anchorage Inn Marina